at Advocates for Children

 New York, NY 10001

-After December 10, 2016, due to changes made to the homelessness and foster care provisions in the McKinney-Vento Act and Title I Part A, as amended by the Every Student Succeeds Act of 2015, "Awaiting foster care placement" was deleted from the definition of "homeless children and youths."
+Due to changes to the homelessness and foster care provisions in the McKinney-Vento Act and Title I Part A, as amended by the Every Student Succeeds Act of 2015, "Awaiting foster care placement" was deleted from the definition of "homeless children and youths" after December 10, 2016.

 Children and youth who are "placed in foster care" are not McKinney-Vento eligible, but many continue enrollment and receive transportation to their school of origin under the Fostering Connections to Success and Increasing Adoptions Act, another federal law.
 Click on the links below to learn more about foster care with regards to students in temporary housing.